Keep it yours.

-Ownership is equity and decision-making power together.
-Kiyvia is where founders finally see both.
+Ownership has two dimensions — equity and decision-making power.
+Kiyvia is where founders see both.
+Pre-formation.
+Formation.
+Every round.
+And beyond.

 Start Here →